Globalization in South Korea: Cultural development

-As a part of the Hallyu phenomenon, South Korea’s music industry has also shown dramatic enthusiasm from the public showing an increase of approximately tenfold in a five-year span from 20 million USD during 2008 to 230 million USD in 2012.
+As a part of the Hallyu phenomenon, South Korea's music industry has also shown dramatic enthusiasm from the public showing an increase of approximately tenfold in a five-year span from US$20 million during 2008 to 230 million USD in 2012.
 The main reason is that Korean dramas' soundtracks (OST) have attracted audience to explore Korean music.
-This made cultural exports South Korea’s major income.
-On the other hand, Korea’s music (K-pop) has undergone cultural hybridity during globalization and cultural development itself as the nation’s indulged western music characteristics combined with local culture as an act of modernization.
+This made cultural exports South Korea's major income.
+On the other hand, Korea's music (K-pop) has undergone cultural hybridity during globalization and cultural development itself as the nation's indulged western music characteristics combined with local culture as an act of modernization.
 Specifically, the music has shifted from traditional Korean folk song to a modern music style that indulged in visual and music harmonization of the singers.

 During 2013, Korean music made further global expansion through the western part of the world, shown through many concerts held in New York, Paris and London.
-K-pop was first recognized by the world through several boygroups and girlgroups, such as Girl’s Generation which was first published on YouTube and eventually gained positive responses among international viewers.
-Furthermore, the popularity of the K-pop industry skyrocketed even more due to the artist Psy with “Gangnam Style” in 2012 and becoming the first YouTube video to gain 1 billion viewers which opened the opportunity for K-pop to expand and Korean figures to gain recognition.
+K-pop was first recognized by the world through several boygroups and girlgroups, such as Girl's Generation which was first published on YouTube and eventually gained positive responses among international viewers.
+Furthermore, the popularity of the K-pop industry skyrocketed even more due to the artist Psy with "Gangnam Style" in 2012 and becoming the first YouTube video to gain 1 billion viewers which opened the opportunity for K-pop to expand and Korean figures to gain recognition.
 As a result, many figures were invited to fashion shows, models and brand ambassadors of prestige brands; for example, Sehun, one of the most popular Korean idols, was invited to Louis Vuitton’s Resort 2019 show and won best-dressed man in attendance for two years.
 This shows that Korean Idols have gained recognition in the global world.